willstepp/writings/hunger/hunger-notes.md

 10) A blizzard comes.
 The boy walks blind but he knows the way without his eyes and delivers the water to the charred remains of the tree and collapses against it, cold, tired.
 11) In the morning the villagers awake and find that the tree has blossomed and is filled with bright fruit, the flesh yellow and sweet and nourishing.
-It leaves green and verdant in contrast to the dead winter landscape.
+Its leaves verdant against the mute and colorless landscape.

    He was filled with restlessness and there was a hole inside him that made it unbearable to even look at the others.
 What was he doing out here?
 They inside